-- Even though a EB-5 investor can live anywhere in the U.S., regardless of where they invest, I wanted it to be in a region of the country that was considered a “destination”—in other words, a place people would know about and want to relocate to.
+- Even though a EB-5 investor can live anywhere in the U.S., regardless of where they invest, he wanted it to be in a region of the country that was considered a “destination”—in other words, a place people would know about and want to relocate to.

-- I wanted a project the government would want to say yes to.
+- He wanted a project the government would want to say yes to.
 It is important to have all levels of government wanting to assist your business enterprise.
 The local, county, state and federal governments were involved with the closed military bases of California.
 All levels of government wanted to see the former military bases acclimated and integrated back into the communities.

 - The former military bases were fertile ground for private development.
 They had airport runways, buildings, and other assets that were easily converted to civilian use.
-I felt businesses would want to come, invest and take advantage of the existing assets and thus create jobs.
+He felt businesses would want to come, invest and take advantage of the existing assets and thus create jobs.

 - Lastly, he felt investing with government agencies or master base developers would be a relatively “safe” investment in that they had the power of bonding, tax increment revenues, outright state and federal grants, as well as other income sources to pay investors back.
 This strategy has resulted in a relatively safe investment that meets the “at risk” requirement of the EB-5 program with the USCIS.